If you can’t “people” for longer than a couple of hours at a time…

 We’re in this together, and we will make it out of the holiday season alive, even if we have to skip out on “coffee and conversation” time with relatives…just to keep our sanity.

 I love my family.
 Seriously, they’re the bomb.com, but a girl needs her peace—and privacy.
-Which is tough for an introvert who’s ideal holiday moment includes stuffing her face with sausage balls like there’s no tomorrow and watching The Year Without a Santa Clause—alone.
+Which is tough for an introvert who’s ideal holiday moment includes stuffing her face with sausage balls like there’s no tomorrow or gettin’ her tan on (if it’s summer vacay time)—alone.

-And while I love chatting and smiling over turkey and dressing, and reminiscing over pecan pie isn’t too painful, I can only handle so much.
+And while I love chatting and smiling over turkey and dressing and reminiscing over a game of cards isn’t too painful, I can only handle so much.

 This chick’s got her limits.

-So how does an introvert navigate all of the holiday cheer without coming off anti-social or…gasp, downright Scroogy?
+So how does an introvert navigate all of the holiday cheer without coming off anti-social?
 Ew.
-That’s not a cute look.
+Not a cute look.

 Surviving the Holidays as an Introvert: 11 Essential Life Hacks11 Essential Life Hacks to Survive the Holidays as an IntrovertClick To Tweet